 In addition, the Back Group requires that new author teams have at least one author with previous experience writing systematic reviews and conducting clinical trials.
 Moreover, at least one person on the team must have strong English writing skills.
 Please refer to section 2.3.4 of the Handbook.

 I would like to write a Cochrane review as part of my Master’s thesis.
-Will the Back Group support this?
+Will the Cochrane Back and Neck Group support this?

 What’s the difference between an Intervention Review and a Diagnostic Test Accuracy (DTA) Review?

 An intervention review is a systematic review of studies looking at a particular intervention such as massage or surgical technique.
 The aim of intervention reviews is to examine the effectiveness of a given intervention for a medical condition.
 In contrast, DTA reviews look at the ability of diagnostic tests to distinguish between patients with a disease and those without.
 Please visit the website of the DTA Working Group for more information.

 Please note that we have separate Title Proposal Forms for intervention and DTA reviews.

 How can I keep track of the tasks needed to register a title?

 My title was rejected.
 Can I submit a revised Title Proposal Form?

 Yes, you are welcome to submit a revised Title Proposal Form.
 Depending on the feedback you received following your initial submission, you may want to make adjustments to your title and/or review team.
 Please contact the editorial office if you have questions about how you can improve your application.

 I’ve heard that Cochrane Systematic Reviews are very involved?
 Why is this?